Elements of a Proposal

-In this section, you must present and describe the project that you plan to pursue.
+In this section, you must present and describe the project you plan to pursue.
 We need to know the who, what, where, when, and why of your anticipated research or experience.
-Include what you will be doing and the questions you will address in your project; why this project is important; where will this project take place; why that location is appropriate; what are the necessary facilities, which resources or approvals are needed for your project; when will you be there; with whom will you be affiliated or interacting with; the names of your contacts and their relevancy; describe your communication with the individuals or organizations with whom you will work.
-(Please attach to the application a brochure or website pages for any organization you will be affiliated with, which must include the organizations contact information.)
+Explain or identify each of the following: what you plan to do and the questions your project will answer; why this project is important; where your project will take place; why that specific location is appropriate; the sites and facilities you plan to visit, including information about formal approvals needed; who you will speak and interact with; names of research contacts (both people and organizations) and their relevance to your project.

 III.
 Itinerary and Timeline